Pro-democracy camp (Hong Kong): Continued division and anti-extradition protests

-2020 resignation en masse
+2020 mass resignations from legislature

-The Hong Kong national security law promulgated by the NPCSC in June 2020 gave sweeping power to the Hong Kong government to suppress the opposition whoever was perceived as the "threat of the national security".
-In the subsequently postponed Legislative Council election in September 2020, 12 pro-democracy and localist candidates were disqualified by the returning officers for breaching the national security law, including three Civic Party incumbent legislators Alvin Yeung, Kwok Ka-ki and Dennis Kwok, as well as Kenneth Leung.
-The pro-democracy camp was divided whether to stay in the extended legislative term or to quit as they deemed the disqualifications as unlawful.
+The Hong Kong national security law promulgated by the NPCSC in June 2020 gave sweeping power to the Hong Kong government to suppress the opposition.
+In the subsequently-postponed Legislative Council election of September 2020, 12 pro-democracy and localist candidates were disqualified by the returning officers for breaching the national security law, including three Civic Party incumbent legislators Alvin Yeung, Kwok Ka-ki and Dennis Kwok, as well as Kenneth Leung.
+The pro-democracy camp was divided over whether to stay for the extended legislative term or to quit, as they deemed the disqualifications to be unlawful.
 In the end, 19 of the 22 pro-democrats remained in the Legislative Council.

 In November 2020, the NPCSC applied the national security law to disqualify the four sitting legislators whose candidacies were previously invalidated.
 In response, the pro-democrat convenor and Democratic Party chairman Wu Chi-wai announced the remaining 15 pro-democracy legislators were to resign en masse in protest to the decision, declaring the death of the "One Country, Two Systems" and separation of power in Hong Kong.
 The mass resignations left virtually no opposition in the Legislative Council.
+Cheng Chung-tai, the legislator from localist Civic Passion, and nonpartisan Pierre Chan remained as the only members that were not aligned with the pro-Beijing camp.
+They both voted against the electoral revamp that was widely criticised as democratic backsliding.
+Cheng was disqualified in 2021 and Chan stood down at the legislature's dissolution later that year.

+End of political participation

+In January 2021, 55 pro-democracy activists or allies were arrested, including grandees of several pro-democracy parties, and subsequently charged for subversion over the pro-democracy primaries a year earlier.
+The case became known as that of the Hong Kong 47 and was considered to be a major blow against the camp.
+Several parties dissolved later, including Neo Democrats, Civic Party, and, amongst them the largest, the Democratic Party.
+On 29 June 2025, the League of Social Democrats, the last active party of the pro-democracy camp, also ended their operations amidst pressure.
+Since then, the pro-democracy camp has been considered to have come to an end.
+Ronny Tong, a member of the Executive Council and a former democrat, said a "new pro-democracy camp" could start from scratch.

+The Neighbourhood and Worker's Service Centre no longer continues their work as a political advocacy group or as a political party, though remains active.
+The Hong Kong Association for Democracy and People's Livelihood, which tried to join the 2023 Hong Kong local elections but failed, is also active.